Sixth Five-Year Plan of Ba'athist Syria

 Postage stamp commemorating the 23rd anniversary of the Ba'ath Party's rise to power, 1986.
 It depicts portrait of a president Hafez al-Assad.

 Sixth Five-Year Development Plan was adopted by the government of the Ba'athist Syria in 1986 and was in effect until 1990.
 The plan was based on demands made at the Ba'ath Party's Eighth Regional Congress in January 1985, namely, accelerating the militarization process.
-The plan had rather weak results, even compared to its predecessor - it coincided with the introduction of austerity policies in 1986 which are lasted until the mid-1990s.
+The plan had rather weak results, even compared to its predecessor – it coincided with the introduction of austerity policies in 1986 which lasted until the mid-1990s.

 Background

 Fifth Five-Year Plan

 The Fifth Five-Year Plan ran from 1981 to 1985 and had rather poor results, far below those predicted.
 Instead of the planned growth of 44.7 percent, real GDP only fell during this period.
 Instead of the planned 8.9 percent annual investment growth, they grew by an average of only 2.9 percent, and government spending grew annually by 9 percent (instead of the planned 6.4).
 A number of economic sectors have failed to reach even close to the level of development originally planned, although electricity production and manufacturing still increased.
 Problems with economic development were also linked to excessive military spending – in 1984, 55 percent of the entire annual budget went to defense.